Talking through BMI centiles with parents

 As children are still growing, they will reduce their BMI centile by stabilising their weight, or even by putting on weight at a slower rate than they are gaining height.
 The recommended approach to achieve this is through lifestyle changes to physical activity and diet, as discussed in the modules on Physical Activity and Sedentary Behaviour and Nutrition.
 Therefore when following-up with parents, you should be encouraged by any reduction in BMI centile, as it will take time for children who are very overweight to achieve a healthy BMI.

-Figures 2 and 3 show how it would show on the charts if Chloe (video 2) were to maintain her weight while she continues to grow along the height centiles.
+Figure 2 and figure 3 show how it would show on the charts if Chloe (video 2) were to maintain her weight while she continues to grow along the height centiles.
 Figure 2 shows the height and weight chart, and figure 3 shows the BMI chart.
 It can be seen that over a period of 18 months Chloe’s weight drops from > 98th centile to between the 75th and 91st centile.
 This brings her BMI down from 20.9kg/m2 to 17.1kg/m2, and her BMI centile from >99.6th centile (severely obese) to < 91st centile (healthy).